buildingSMART/bSDD/Documentation/bSDD import tutorial.md

 **Important** if you upload a file it will replace the whole domain!
 You cannot upload the classifications in parts, all classifications and properties of one domain must be in one file.

 1. If it's the first time you are going to upload, you need to have your e-mail address, the one you used to log in, connected to your organization.
-To achieve this, send an e-mail with:
+To achieve this, send an e-mail us at: <a href="mailto:bsdd_support@buildingsmart.org">bsdd_support@buildingsmart.org</a> with:
 - your name
 - your e-mail address you use to log in the bSDD API
 - the name of your organization